WalletConnect/walletconnect-docs/docs/advanced/chain-onboarding/overview.md

 # New Chain Onboarding

-Web3 is a multi-chain supported protocol.
+The WalletConnect protocol is multi-chain by design.
 By using the [CAIP-25 standard](https://github.com/ChainAgnostic/CAIPs/blob/master/CAIPs/caip-25.md), WalletConnect aims to provide a standardized process for onboarding new chains into our ecosystem.

 Our Sign and Auth APIs are multi-chain out of the box, along with `@web3modal/standalone`.
 For those chains wishing to add chain support to `@web3modal/react` or `@web3modal/html`, please see the instructions below.